 The Treaty of Waitangi

 Ngāpuhi were also at the forefront of political developments with Europeans.
-In 1835, 35 Northern chiefs signed the Declaration of Independence.
-This recognised Māori sovereignty over New Zealand.
-In February 1840, the chiefs of Ngāpuhi met with the lieutenant-governor William Hobson, the official British resident James Busby, and the missionary Henry Williams, to consider signing the Treaty of Waitangi.
+In 1835, 35 Northern chiefs signed the Declaration of Independence, which asserted Māori sovereignty over New Zealand.
+In February 1840, the chiefs of Ngāpuhi met with Lieutenant-Governor William Hobson, official British Resident James Busby and the missionary Henry Williams to consider signing what would become known as the Treaty of Waitangi.

 The northern war